Cranberry Orange Cookies dipped in white chocolate and crushed almonds!

 Stacked Cookies surrounded by fresh cranberries and a slice of lemon

-Fresh cranberries, or baking cranberries?
+should I use Fresh cranberries or dried baking cranberries?

-Either!
 You decide what works best for you, but both choices will work well in this recipe.

 Cranberry Orange Cookies